Are you Avoiding Following-Up?

 So you see, your client expects that if you want the business you will make the first move.

-These examples are just two of many I could share.
-And they represent a lot of missed business – I can guarantee I wouldn’t have been the only client that they lost out on due to not following up confidently.
+These three examples represent a lot of missed business – and I wouldn’t have been the only client that they lost out on due to not following up confidently.

 So my message today?